California:

 (3) The interruption of work is caused by an Act of God or other cause not within the employer’s control.

-(D) This section shall not apply to an employee on paid standby status who is called to perform assigned work at a time othe
+(D) This section shall not apply to an employee on paid standby status who is called to perform assigned work at a time other

 6. LICENSES FOR DISABLED WORKERS

-section 1191(a).
-Such licenses shall be granted only upon joint application of employer and employee and employee’s
+Code section 1191(a).
+S uch licenses shall be granted only upon joint application of an employer and employee and

-representative if any.
-This subsection is operative only until January 1, 2025, or until the phase- out plan described in Labor Code
+employee’s representative if any.
+This subsection is operative only until January 1, 2025, or until the phase- out plan described

-special license may be issued to a nonprofit organization such as a sheltered workshop or rehabilitation facility fixin
+(B) A special license may be issued to a nonprofit organization such as a sheltered workshop or rehabilitation facility fixing

-(C) All such special licenses shall be renewed on a yearly basis or more frequently at the discretion of the Division.
+(C) All such licenses and special licenses shall be renewed on a yearly basis or more frequently at the discretion of the

 7. R ECORDS